Homestead Acts: Homestead Act of 1862

 The "yeoman farmer" ideal of Jeffersonian democracy was still a powerful influence in American politics during the 1840–1850s, with many politicians believing a homestead act would help increase the number of "virtuous yeomen".
 The Free Soil Party of 1848–52, and the new Republican Party after 1854, demanded that the new lands opening up in the west be made available to independent farmers, rather than wealthy planters who would develop it with the use of slaves forcing the yeomen farmers onto marginal lands.
 Southern Democrats had continually fought (and defeated) previous homestead law proposals, as they feared free land would attract European immigrants and poor Southern whites to the west.

 The intent of the Homestead Act of 1862 was to reduce the cost of homesteading under the Preemption Act; after the South seceded and their delegates left Congress in 1861, the Republicans and supporters from the upper South passed a homestead act signed by Abraham Lincoln on May 20, 1862, which went into effect on Jan.
 1st, 1863.
-Its leading advocates were Andrew Johnson George Henry Evans and Horace Greeley.
+Its leading advocates were Andrew Johnson, George Henry Evans, and Horace Greeley.
 George Henry Evans famously coined the phrase "Vote Yourself a Farm" in a bid to garner support for the movement.

 In addition to the previous requirement in the Preemption Act of being either 21 years old or the head of a family, the 1862 act also allowed for persons under 21 who had served in the regular or volunteer forces of the U.S. army or navy for at least 14 days during "the existence of an actual war domestic or foreign".

 The new act also required that the person "has never borne arms against the United States Government or given aid and comfort to its enemies"; unlike the 1848 and 1850 laws, it did not have any provision mentioning race.
-The act insured adult U.S citizens 160 acres of land from the government to "improve their plot by cultivating the land".
+The act gave citizens or intended citizens 160 acres of surveyed public land if they improved their plot by cultivating the land.

 The Homestead act expanded, rather than changed, the 1841 Preemption Act.
 The claimed homestead could include the same land which they had previously filed a preemption claim (on up to 160 acres at $1.25 per acre, or up to 80 acres of subdivided and surveyed land at $2.50 per acre), and they could expand their current ownership to contiguous adjacent land up to 160 acres total.